 The three-year Transit Only Lane Demonstration Project allows for South Bay Rapid buses (Route 225), operated by specially trained drivers and equipped with innovative technology, to perform Bus on Shoulder (BOS) operations along I-805 and SR 94 between Downtown San Diego and National City.
 South Bay Rapid buses can operate on freeway shoulders during heavy traffic congestion, helping bus drivers to bypass slow traffic and maintain transit schedules.

-3. What is the project timeline?
+2. What is the project timeline?

-The demonstration period is anticipated to start in late 2021 and will operate for three years.
+The demonstration period is anticipated to start in early